 The first rep is three minutes long, and each subsequent rep is 30 seconds less than the previous rep. 3:00min, 2:30min, 2:00min, 1:30min, 1:00min, 0:30min.
 The final rep (standing climb) is three minutes long.

-The Cool Down (CD) is at a low intensity (Level II) for a minimum of seven minutes.
+The Cool Down (CD) is at low intensity (Level II) for a minimum of seven minutes.

-For more great workouts from Gale Bernhardt, check out her book Training Plans for Cyclist:
+For more great workouts from Gale Bernhardt, check out her book Training Plans for Cyclists: